the-engine-room/responsible-data-handbook/_posts/0001-01-06-chapter-02c-sharing-data.md

 not help you prevent leakage, but will help you identify any proactively, which will in turn allow you to take measures for containing damage.

+####TOOLS:
-**TOOLS**: Non-disclosure agreements, Memorandum of Understanding, collaborative software
+Non-disclosure agreements, Memorandum of Understanding, collaborative software

 ###The point of no return